wp-plugins/post-index/readme.txt

 What comes next?

 * Translation from German to English
-* Category to be defined in the <!--post-index--> include tag.
 * Additional text from custom fields and an admin setting to change the link name
 * Or any idea, you post me :)